 If you're here, it's probably because you need assistance with your Mac or PC.
 Perhaps your Mac/PC has stopped working properly (or at all).
 Maybe you need help setting up a printer, or with networking or data recovery (from a Mac or a PC).
 I'm here to help you.
 I'm Barry Levine and I've been El Paso's "TheMacGuy" for over 25 years.

-I can come to your site (home or office) or, if you wish to drop off your computer here on the west side of El Paso, give me a call or eMail me, either using the link below or click the "Contact" link above for an eMail form.
-You may contact me by phone at 915-581-1105.
-If I do not answer, please leave a voice message with your name and telephone number (speak slowly and distinctly); your voice message is sent to my eMail and I will respond ASAP.
+If you wish to drop off your computer here on the west side of El Paso, give me a call or eMail me, either using the link below or click the "Contact TheMacGuy" link above for an eMail form.
+My office phone is 915-581-1105.
+If I do not answer, please leave a voice message with your name and telephone number (speak slowly and distinctly); your voice message is sent to my mobile eMail and I will respond ASAP.
 NOTE: I use a call-screening service; you will be asked to punch in a number. iPhones produce non-standard length tones so please hold the keypress about one second if the first keypress isn't recognized.
 Thanks and sorry for the trouble.

 Please note that I normally do not take calls on Saturday or Sunday.
 However, if your need is critical and cannot wait until Monday, do understand there is an extra charge of $240 for weekend emergency troubleshooting by phone, onsite, or online via remote access; leave a message on my business phone and I will return your call ASAP.